-- Present the completed form and agreement to the Self-Governance Director or Legal Department and the Contract Compliance Specialist.
-If either the Self-Governance Director or the Contract Compliance Specialist is unavailable, the second review and signature will be obtained from either the Executive Director or Chief Financial Officer.
-Upon approval for submission, the Compliance Department will assign a number. - Present the approval form and two (2) copies of the agreement to the Tribal Council for approval. - After approval and signature of Tribal Chairman, forward one original to the Contract Compliance Specialist and one copy to the Self-Governance Director or Administration office.
+- Present the completed form and agreement to the Self-Governance Director or Legal Department and the Director of Compliance.
+If either the Self-Governance Director or the Director of Compliance is unavailable, the second review and signature will be obtained from either the Executive Director or Chief Financial Officer.
+Upon approval for submission, the Compliance Department will assign a number. - Present the approval form and two (2) copies of the agreement to the Tribal Council for approval. - After approval and signature of Tribal Chairman, forward one original to the Director of Compliance and one copy to the Self-Governance Director or Administration office.